Ledger

 Advertising

-Named after the tools that quarrymen would use to cut the abundance of nearby granite, Feather & Wedge pays homage to Rockport’s past while still celebrating its present.
-This restaurant is all about local ingredients, using them in internationally influenced preparations that range from classical French to Southeast Asian.
-Its menu changes literally every day depending on the products they’ve secured from local purveyors.
-Its kitchen is a true culinary standout and, quite honestly, a breath of fresh air amongst the typical tourist traps that pepper Bearskin Neck.
+Named after the tools that quarrymen would use to cut the abundance of nearby granite, Feather & Wedge pays homage to Rockport’s past, while still celebrating its present.
+This restaurant is all about local ingredients, and about using them in internationally influenced preparations that range from classical French to Southeast Asian.
+With a regularly changing menu that reflects products sourced from local purveyors, the kitchen is a true culinary standout, and a breath of fresh air among the typical tourist traps that pepper Bearskin Neck.

 Advertising

-With more seafood-centric dishes on its menu than its Wakefield sister Tonno, Chef Anthony Caturano’s north shore spot relies on only the freshest ingredients and special catches right from the local harbor.
-Italian for “tuna,” Tonno features the country’s coastal dishes, such as Spicy Octopus "La Plancha,” Spaghetti Fra Diavolo with Shrimp and fish stew, along with traditional landlubber favorites like Chicken Parmigiana and Veal Milanese.
+Chef Anthony Caturano relies on only the freshest ingredients and special catches right from the local harbor at his Gloucester spot, Tonno, with more seafood-centric dishes on its menu than its Wakefield sibling or his North End original, Prezza.
+Italian for “tuna,” Tonno features the country’s coastal dishes, such as spicy octopus "La Plancha” and spaghetti fra diavolo with shrimp and fish stew, along with traditional landlubber favorites, like chicken parmigiana and veal Milanese.

 Advertising

-Owned and operated by a husband and wife team and situated in the heart of Salem, this understated yet stylish neighborhood spot works magic when it comes to blending French technique with New England ingredients.
-Its menu embodies both of these rich traditions with a daily selection of dishes that are simultaneously sophisticated (like the French) yet straightforward (like us puritanically rooted Bay Staters).
-The restaurant prides itself in having a scratch kitchen, which means that pretty much everything that goes onto your plate is made by them in-house, like its fresh pastas and bread.
-Pair this effortlessly chic food with a glass of wine from its highly curated and impressively Basque-heavy list.
+Owned and operated by a husband-and-wife team, and situated in the heart of Salem, this understated-yet-stylish neighborhood spot works magic when it comes to blending French technique with New England ingredients.
+Its menu embodies both of these rich traditions with a daily selection of dishes that are simultaneously sophisticated and straightforward.
+The restaurant prides itself in having a scratch kitchen; pastas and breads, for instance, are all made in-house.
+The highly curated and impressive wine list includes a deep exploration of Spain’s Basque region.

 Advertising

-Located right on the Essex River, this place is a real… well, pearl when it comes to the Cape Ann food scene.
-Its stunning views of the water and marshes are only upstaged by the plates of local food coming out of the kitchen.
-Because the chefs locally source their ingredients, the menus change to reflect each season—while still maintaining a few year-round dishes like its lauded chowder (it’s made with pork belly and topped with crispy clam strips) and house-smoked barbecue.
+Located right on the Essex River, CK Pearl pulls no punches when it comes to the Cape Ann dining scene.
+Stunning views of the water and marsh are only upstaged by the plates of local food exiting chef-owner Pat O’Shea’s kitchen.
+Because the chefs locally source their ingredients, the menus change to reflect each season, while still maintaining a few year-round dishes like its lauded chowder (it’s made with pork belly and topped with crispy clam strips) and house-smoked barbecue.
 If you can’t snag a table during the busy season, grab a dozen oysters and daily drink special at the bar, where seating is first come, first served.

 Advertising